Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 Perkins is a capable point guard, who averaged 11 points per game as a senior and ranked 13th in the country by dishing out 6.3 assists per game.
 His 3-point percentage dipped from .399 as a junior to .366 last season, but he has shown the ability to knock down open shots.

-Perkins' age and athleticism probably will prevent him from hearing his name called early on draft night, but his pedigree and work ethic and team-oriented attitude could convince a team to take a flier on him in the second round.
+Perkins' age and athleticism probably will prevent him from hearing his name called early on draft night, but his pedigree, work ethic, and team-oriented attitude could convince a team to take a flier on him in the second round.

 "I'm a winner," he said.
 "I'm going to do whatever it takes for (my) team to win.
 It's not about me.
 It's about us.
 It's not about my personal accolades.
 It's about what we can do as a team.